affinitic/Products.Collage/Products/Collage/README.txt

 :: javascript-functionality

-We use the jquery-library to facilitate easy scripting.
+We use the jquery library to facilitate easy scripting.
 Ajax is used to move content items, columns and rows around without reloading the page.

 :: status

 Used in production.

+:: upgrading

+Note: The method for registering custom Collage views has changed slightly as of Collage 1.2.
+See DEVELOPERS.txt.

 :: support for add-on packages